jeffsim/typescript-gulp-sample/readme.md

 * Don't copy built-in-plugin d.ts files in dist/typings
 * Update joinPath to use join-path-js.
 Use it on line 245 & others.
   * Related: I'm passing ("src", ["\*\*\\\*.ts"]) instead of ("src", "\*\*\\.ts")
-* I suspect I can use through2.obj() in places where I just need a stream to pass back?
+* I suspect I can use through2.obj() in places where I just need a stream to pass back
 * Make gulpfile watch itself.  https://codepen.io/ScavaJripter/post/how-to-watch-the-same-gulpfile-js-with-gulp
+* When creating the list of files to compile, include all files in project.parentGroup.filesToPrecopyOnce (in their dest folder).
+Once that's in place, remove all references to 'commonFiles'

 ### The project which spawned this one: Duality